 So, how do you catch these pneumonia-causing organisms?
 They can be acquired through different settings, such as:

 - Your community or environment — Also known as community-acquired pneumonia, this refers to pneumonia cases that come from sources other than hospitals or health care facilities.

 - Hospital-acquired pneumonia — This refers to pneumonia that develops during a hospital stay, and may be more serious, as the bacteria may be more resistant to antibiotics.
 Patients who use ventilators and other breathing machines are at a high risk of this type.

-- Healthcare acquired pneumonia — People who live in long-term care facilities (such as nursing homes) or treated in outpatient clinics and kidney dialysis centers, are at high risk of healthcare acquired pneumonia.
+- Health care acquired pneumonia — People who live in long-term care facilities such as nursing homes, or who are treated in outpatient clinics and kidney dialysis centers, are at high risk of health care acquired pneumonia.